SohamSarkar7/LSTM_next_word_predict_Shakespear/README.md

-## LSTM Next word Prediction on Shakespear book
+# LSTM Next word Prediction on Shakespear book

+## This is a miniature project on LSTM model